tweedegolf/memory-serve/README.md

 ## Usage

 Provide a relative path to the directory containing your static assets using the `ASSET_PATH` environment variable.
-This macro creates a data structure intended to be consumed by [`MemoryServe::new`].
+The path will be used in a build script, that creates a data structure intended to be consumed by [`MemoryServe::new`].
 Calling [`MemoryServe::into_router()`] on the resulting instance produces a axum [`Router`](https://docs.rs/axum/latest/axum/routing/struct.Router.html) that